CITI Training Instructions

 Faculty, staff, or student engaging in research with live zebrafish:

-Responsible Conduct of Research (RCR) Basic, Working with the IACUC, and Working with Zebrafish (Danio Rerio) in Research Settings
+Responsible Conduct of Research (RCR) Basic; Lab Animal Research: Investigators, Staff, and Students; and Working with Zebrafish (Danio Rerio) in Research Settings

 PI or co-PI on a federal grant (not students):

 Conflicts of Interest (COI) Basic